SravanJangamDev/Fun-Chat/README.md

 ## Technologies Used
   ### Backend:
   - Python Websockets
   * MySQL Database
   + SQLAlchemy ORM

   ### Frontend:
   - HTML
   * CSS
   + JavaScript

 ## Supported Features
   ### 1. Individual Chats:
-    Engage in private conversations with individual contacts.
+  - Engage in private conversations with individual contacts.
   ### 2. Group Chats:
-    Create and participate in group chats for collaborative discussions.
+  - Create and participate in group chats for collaborative discussions.
   ### 3. Add Contact:
-    Easily add new contacts to expand your network.
+  - Easily add new contacts to expand your network.
   ### 4. Block Contact:
-    Manage your contacts by blocking unwanted communication.
+  - Manage your contacts by blocking unwanted communication.
   ### 5. Get Chat Messages:
-    Retrieve chat messages for a comprehensive view of your conversations.
+  - Retrieve chat messages for a comprehensive view of your conversations.
   ### 6. Send Messages:
-    Send messages in real time to stay connected with your contacts.
+  - Send messages in real-time to stay connected with your contacts.